 Learn more about monitoring tablespaces.

-By monitoring Oracle sessions, you gain valuable information about the server load, and using an Oracle DB monitoring tool like Applications Manager's Oracle monitoring solution makes it easy to optimize your database.
+By monitoring Oracle sessions, you gain valuable information about the server load, and using Oracle monitoring tools like Applications Manager's Oracle monitoring solution makes it easy to optimize your database.
 You'll receive details regarding sessions, session users, session summary, and session wait.

 Learn more about monitoring Oracle sessions.

 When it comes to optimization of resource usage and query latency, efficient storage of data in memory goes a long way.
-With Applications Manager's Oracle database performance monitoring tool, monitor Oracle database's memory structures and processes by tracking PGA and SGA stats.
+With Applications Manager's Oracle DB monitoring feature, monitor Oracle database's memory structures and processes by tracking PGA and SGA stats.

 Learn more about monitoring Oracle memory structures.

 Oracle ASM manages the underlying disk storage; it acts as an interface between the Oracle instance and storage devices that contain the actual data.
 It simplifies the administration of Oracle related files by evenly distributing individual disks and files into disk groups.
 With Applications Manager's Oracle performance monitor, you can view ASM statistics graphically, with full drill-down capability to the ASM disk group and ASM disk level.

 Learn how to optimize your Oracle database with ManageEngine Applications Manager.
 Schedule a personalized demo!Request Demo